First high pass to Haute Asco

 Accommodation: Gîte - beds in dormitory

 • This morning we leave Capanelle to begin our climb of Monte Renoso, which is an excellent goal for the day.
 With the summit sitting at 2352m (7714ft) it is the highest mountain in southern Corsica.
 It's a great peak that is seldom visited by most people on the GR20.
-The view from the summit fabulous as you can see both coasts, plus you have a great view back to where you have been on Monte Cinto and to Monte Incudine and Bavella our next destinations.
-Monte Renoso is a scenic climb and not too difficult, mainly walking rather than scrambling.
-While the highest and most impressive mountains can be found in the northern parts the lower 2000ers in the south are placed further apart from each other and offer the better views.
-Once we have enjoyed the summit we have a steep descent down to the shepherds huts in the lovely valley of I Pozzi.
-We then make our way over to the plateau de Gialgone to rejoin the GR20, where we have a further few hours to hike to the Col de Verde.
-For those who want a more relaxed day, and who do not feel the urge to climb Monte Renoso, you can opt to stay on the true GR20 route today which is considerably easier: this is also the route that we take in bad weather.
+The view from the summit includes both coastlines, as well as Monte Cinto , Monte Incudine and Bavella.
+Monte Renoso is no tougher than previous days, and is there are just small easy sections scrambling.
+While the highest and most impressive mountains can be found in the northern parts the 2000ers in the south are more isolated and offer better views.
+Once we have enjoyed the summit we have a steep descent, mostly with only a faint trail, down to the shepherds huts in the lovely valley of I Pozzi.
+Then it's a hard to find trail through the forests to the plateau de Gialgone, where we have a further few hours to the Col de Verde.
+For those who want a more relaxed day, and who do not feel the urge to climb Monte Renoso, you can opt to stay on the true GR20 route today which is considerably easier: this is also the route we take in bad weather.
 If you decide to do this you will be self-guided as your guide will lead the team ascending Monte Renoso.

 Ascent: 953m (3125ft) Descent: 1270 (4165ft) Distance: 15.7km (9.8 miles) Duration: 8h00